 The clear green housing lets you see how much water is in the water tank.
 It holds a touch more than 7 ounces, which is about right for a smaller iron.

 One of the benefits of this iron is how easy it is to fill, though it does take two hands.
-All you need to do is lift the water inlet cover (that covers a nice, big opening) and hold the iron at a 45° angle with one hand, and your water container with the other.
+Simply lift the water inlet cover and hold the iron at a 45° angle with one hand.
+You can then easily pour from your water container with the other with no spillage because the water inlet is very large.
 There is a clearly marked maximum water line that should be adhered to.
 Filling up the NI-E300TR with too much water can cause leaking.
 So save your clothes by avoiding the temptation!

 If you have very hard water in your home, use distilled water.
 Otherwise, it’s recommended you use regular tap water.
 I know that using distilled water would probably cause less buildup, but it will shorten the life of the soleplate.
 Never use softened water as the additives will definitely shorten its life.